kitajchuk/2dk/README.md

 A 2dk game is a static [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) that contains all its own resources and data files.
 The Player, or engine, has a mobile first philosophy behind it and is designed to be played as a standalone web app on your phone.
 It handles offline mode with a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) that caches all the game resources.

 #### Resources
 I've found the [Mozilla Gaming](https://developer.mozilla.org/en-US/docs/Games) docs to be quite helpful.
-I used these to implement the [Gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) API so I can play with my USB NES controller when developing in Firefox.
-There are some other debug mode features available when running a 2dk game in a desktop browser.
+I used these to implement the [Gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) API so I can play with my USB NES controller when developing in electron.